 December 10, 2014

-The National Network to End Domestic Violence (NNEDV) is thrilled to join our global colleagues in announcing the 3rd World Conference of Women’s Shelthers, which will be held in The Hague, Netherlands November 3-5, 2015.
+Washington, DC – The National Network to End Domestic Violence (NNEDV) is thrilled to join our global colleagues in announcing the 3rd World Conference of Women’s Shelters, which will be held in The Hague, Netherlands, November 3-5, 2015.

-“Violence against women exists in the U.S. and across the globe because social and political structures allow it,” said Kim Gandy, President and CEO of NNEDV.
+“Violence against women exists in the U.S. and across the globe because social and political structures allow it,” said Kim Gandy, NNEDV President & CEO.
 “The 3rd World Conference will build upon the solid foundation of the first two world conferences to strengthen our global movement to end the scourge of gender-based violence – by supporting survivors and victim advocates pushing for systemic change.”

 The purpose of the World Conferences of Women’s Shelters is to bring together service providers working to end gender-based violence to nurture relationships across borders, share information and promising practices, and build a global movement that works toward transforming governmental, societal, and community responses to gender-based violence.